 The best physical defenses are the ones you don’t have to use, and that’s often the case with the mountain lion.
 This large, stealthy creature is hard to spot, and even then, most other animals will actively avoid them because of the danger they pose.
 Bobcats are not as large, but they have amazing speed and a terrifying scream and yowling that would scare off many potential enemies, including humans.

-The mountain lion gets the advantage for having an effortless, potent defense.
+The mountain lion gets the advantage of having an effortless, potent defense.

 An animal’s combat skills are very important to examine separately from the physical features of the animal.
 That way, we can determine which one has better capabilities independent of their size.
 Take a look at how each of these creatures kills prey and fights off other animals.